-Fig. 5: The south-east side of the reconstructed pulpit of the Church of San Bartolomeo in Pantano through virtual anastylosis (3D model and image by xxxxxx)
+Fig. 7: The south-west side of the reconstructed pulpit of the Church of San Bartolomeo in Pantano through virtual anastylosis (3D model and image by Greta Attademo)

 The panels depicting scenes from the life of Christ, distinguished into post mortem scenes, now located on the north side of the pulpit, and ante mortem scenes, mounted on the wall behind, were actually to be read from left to right.
 The ante-mortem scenes were on the side toward the entrance of the church, with Annunciation and Adoration on the right and Nativity and Presentation on the left, surmounting the 1239 inscription.
-The post mortem scenes were on the side facing the center of the nave, with the Limbo and Emmaus' scenes on the right and the Apparition to the Apostles and Incredulity of Thomas' scenes on the left. surmounting the 1250 inscription (Tigler, 2001).
+The post mortem scenes were on the side facing the center of the nave, with the Limbo and Emmaus' scenes on the right and the Apparition to the Apostles and Incredulity of Thomas' scenes on the left, surmounting the 1250 inscription (Tigler, 2001).
 The curved bases of the bookends groups confirm that these pieces were already originally conceived as corner elements.
-While the group consisting of the Eagle, lectern and bookend of the Gospels maintained its position in the left corner, as in the present
+While the group consisting of the Eagle, lectern and bookend of the Gospels maintained its position in the left corner, as in the present context, the group of lectern and bookend of the Epistles must have been allocated in the corner of the box opposed to that in which it is located today.